wongbsn/create-react-mjml/README.md

 ## Development

 Run `npm run start` and start developing in `/src`.
 Place all assets in `/assets` - do not change the name of this directory.
-See [Asset Directory Name](#asset-directory-name) to modify the output of paths for assets.
+See [Build Asset Paths](#build-asset-paths) to modify the build paths for assets.

 ```bash
 npm start